 The Project also arranged meetings with several Japanese companies in India for interaction with IITH faculties to cooperate in the field of research and also to recruit IITH students in their organizations.
 The biggest achievement for the industry interaction is the meeting of several big Japanese companies operating in India with IITH facilities to facilitate introduction of IITH and various facilities available at IITH.

 Presently IITH is in the process of building collaborations or have active collaborations started with several big Japanese companies (Names withheld for NDA).

 JICA-FRIENDSHIP Scholarship Program

-The project has organized Japanese Academic Fair in the month of October, 2013 to promote Japanese Universities to IITH students and also to announce scholarships to IITH students for the year 2014.
-This event was a huge success with about 300 + students and faculty participating and sharing their views and inquiries with the university booths installed, interacting with the 3 students who are now studying in Japan on JICA scholarship and also learning from the poster session organized at the event.
+The project has organized Japanese Academic Fair in the month of October since 2013 to promote Japanese Universities to IITH students and also to announce scholarships to IITH students.
+This event has been a huge success with about 300 + students and faculty.
+The Fair includes participating and sharing their views and inquiries with the university booths installed, interacting with the students who are now studying in Japan on JICA scholarship and working in Japan after obtaining a degree through the scholarship and also learning from the poster session organized at the event.

 Organizing Japanese Academic and Industry fairs at IITH to provide a platform for Japanese Universities to advertise their courses for IITH students and also Japanese companies to interact with students and faculty to understand each other better and identify mutually interested areas for cooperation.

 Organizing Human Resource Forum events in Japan and India to promote IITH to Japanese companies and Media and create a platform for the JICA scholarship students presently studying in Japan and IITH graduates in India to find employment in Japan / Japanese companies.

 Inviting eminent professors and researchers from Japan on the request of IITH to promote research in new technologies which would make IITH a world class research organization in a shorter span of time.